edsml-zw1622/33/README.md

-# Bubble recognition and size measure algorithm
+# Bubble recognition and size measurment algorithm

 ## The code structure